vedph/cadmus-codicology-shell/README.md

 ### 3.0.7

-- 2023-01-14: fix to decration element editor (do not emit on `type` value change).
+- 2023-01-14: fix to decoration element editor (do not emit on `type` value change).
 - 2023-01-12: fix to decoration element editor, also moving it to an expander from a nested tab (`@myrmidon/cadmus-part-codicology-decorations`).

 ### 3.0.6